top of page

 About

-Valérie Bélair-Gagnon is Associate Professor and Cowles Fellow in Media Management at the Hubbard School of Journalism & Mass Communication.
-She also is a McKnight Presidential Fellow at the University of Minnesota and visiting researcher at the Oslo Metropolitan University Department of Journalism and Media.
-From 2017-2022 she was Director of the Minnesota Journalism Center based at the Hubbard School.
+Valérie Bélair-Gagnon is Associate Professor, Cowles Fellow in Media Management (since 2016), and Director of Undergraduate Studies at the Hubbard School of Journalism & Mass Communication (since 2023).
+She is also a Waldfogel Scholars of the College of Liberal Arts (2023-26) and McKnight Presidential Fellow (2022-2025) at the University of Minnesota.
+She also is a Visiting Researcher at the Oslo Metropolitan University Department of Journalism and Media (2019-2024) through her grant on the anti-disinformation industry.

-Prior to joining the University of Minnesota, she was executive director and research scholar at the Information Society Project at Yale Law School and fellow at Tow Center for Digital Journalism at Columbia University.
-She also worked in communications in corporate and non-profit environments.
+She was also Director of the Minnesota Journalism Center at the Hubbard School (2017-2022).
+Prior to joining the University of Minnesota, she was Executive Director and Research Scholar at the Information Society Project at Yale Law School (2013-16).
+She was fellow at Tow Center for Digital Journalism at Columbia University where did researched mobile chat application (2016).
+She also worked in communications and project management in corporate and non-profit environments.
 She earned her BA (McGill), MSc (Université de Montréal), and PhD (City, University of London) in Sociology.

 Full CV

-Additional links: Google Scholar Page, University of Minnesota page, Twitter / X
+Additional links: Google Scholar Page, University of Minnesota page

 bottom of page